andreidae/andreidae-andreidae.github.io/_posts/2020-08-18-new-publication-bowheadwhale-mitogenome.md

 date:   2020-08-18
 categories: publication
 tags:
-- bowhead-whales
+- bowhead whales
-- demography genetics
+- demography
+- mitochondrial genomes
 - Spitsbergen
 header:
-  teaser: "/assets/images/header-photo.jpeg"
+  teaser: "/assets/images/Map_bowhead_Lutz.png"
 ---

 A new paper lead by Lutz Bachman on mitogenomics and popuulation differetiation of bowhead whales from Svalbard has been published at the Zoological Journal of the Linnean Society.